MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/setup-secure-network-communications.md

 1. In SAP GUI, go to transaction code STRUST.
 2. If "SNC SAPCryptolib" has a red X, right-click and select "Create".
 3. Double-click "SNC SAPCryptolib" and then double-click your Own Certificate.
-4. Select "Import Certificate" and choose your `sncCert\snc.cert.pem` file.
+4. Select "Import Certificate" and choose your `sncCert\snc.cert.pem` public certificate.
 5. Select "Add to Certificate List".

    ![STRUST Add Certificate](./media/setup-secure-network-communications/sap-strust-add-to-certificate-list.png)